Yeast infections

 - Most over-the-counter medicines are creams or suppositories.
 You often use them 1 or 2 times a day for up to 7 days.

-- Your provider may prescribe medicine to take by mouth or topical ointments.
+- Your provider may prescribe medicine.
+You may take these by mouth or put them on your skin.

 Over-the-counter medicines can be found at your pharmacy without a prescription.
-Our providers suggest using Clotrimazole (Gyne-Lotrimin™ or Mycelex™).
-They suggest you get the 5- or 7-day treatment.
-This often works better than the 1- or 3-day treatment.
+Your provider suggests using clotrimazole (Gyne-LotriminTM or MycelexTM).
+They suggest you get the 5 or 7-day treatment.
+It often works better than the 1 or 3-day treatment.

-Talk with your provider if you are pregnant before using any over-the-counter medicine.
+Talk with your provider before using over-the-counter medicine if you are pregnant.

 Remember:

-- Stop using the over-the-counter product and call your provider if you still have symptoms after 7 days.
+- Stop using the over-the-counter product and call your provider if you still have signs after 7 days.

-- Call your provider if your symptoms come back after using an over-the-counter product.
+- Call your provider if signs come back after using an over-the-counter product.

-- There are many types of vaginal and vulvar problems that may cause the same symptoms.
-Your provider can best make a correct diagnosis and help you find the best treatment.
+- There are many types of vaginal and vulvar problems that may have the same signs.
+Your provider can make a correct diagnosis and help you find the best treatment.

 - How well a medicine depends on the type of yeast.